HEAL YOUR TRAUMA BRAIN: REPLACE HATE WITH LOVE | 602-280-9002

 This is an area where Catholics and others around the world are still heavily divided, but not in the way that Christ said that He was coming to cause division (Luk 12:51).
 This is something that He has permitted because of the god of this world, so that we can choose death or everlasting life.
 Yet, the problem that I have with the controversy over the COVID-19 vaccine is that nearly everyone who seems to have a problem with the COVID-19 vaccine doesn’t even fully understand ‘why’ they have a problem with it.
 It’s been my experience that the same individuals who are pushing the vaccine are unwilling to change their lives for the betterment of their souls because they use fear, shame, and force as tactics to get the vaccine ‘mandate’ enforced, which is a violation of freewill, conscience, and legal rights.

-Yet, the reverse is often true for those who refuse to get the vaccine because they often look for the quickest, easiest, excuse to reject the vaccine ‘mandate’ without having spent time in prayer about the issue, considered the areas of their life that they need to change for the salvation of their souls, and they reject it based on the tactics used by those who are pushing the vaccine ‘mandate’, rather than the evil behind the ‘agenda’.
+Yet, the reverse is often true for those who refuse to get the vaccine because they often look for the quickest, easiest, excuse to reject the vaccine ‘mandate’ without having spent time in prayer about the issue, considered the areas of their life that they need to change for the salvation of their souls, and they reject it based on the tactics used by those who are pushing the vaccine ‘mandate’, rather than the evil behind the agenda.
 Therefore, my position on the issue is: 1) educate yourself on the issue, 2) don’t believe that this is the only issue that comes between you and God, and 3) pray, fast, and engage in a sincere study of the faith before you make decisions about your body, which includes anything that you do to your body, what is inside your body, and what you do to protect your body.

-Note also, that the COVID-19 vaccine is not the only vaccine that so many of those who are so against it have ever injected into their bodies that have been developed from cell lines from aborted human babies.
+Note also, that the COVID-19 vaccine is not the only vaccine that so many of those who are so against it have ever had injected into their bodies that have been developed from cell lines from aborted human babies.
 While we’ve been told that they were developing COVID-19 vaccines that were not developed from cell lines from aborted human babies, I have been told differently by someone who has no reason to lie to me and who has personal knowledge about it.
-Additionally, as the topic of other vaccines that are supported by the Church, such as the MMR (measles, mumps, rubella) vaccine, that are also developed from cell lines from aborted human babies, frankly, I don’t care what the Catechism of the Catholic Church and the United States Conference of Catholic Bishops or any other Catholic source on bioethics or morals says about the topics of vaccines, medicine, psychotherapy, or sin.
+Additionally, as the topic of other vaccines that are supported by the Church, such as the MMR (measles, mumps, rubella) vaccine, that are also developed from cell lines from aborted human babies, frankly, it doesn’t matter to me what the Catechism of the Catholic Church and the United States Conference of Catholic Bishops or any other Catholic source on bioethics or morals says about topics of vaccines, medicine, psychotherapy, or sin.
 If it’s wrong, it’s wrong.
 I care about doing what will help me to grow in love of God, and you should to, for the sake of the salvation of your soul.

-To “take the jab” for any vaccine that you have failed to “do your homework”, therefore, is to formally cooperate in abortion.
-The Catechism of the Catholic Church is clear that you have effectively incurred the penalty of excommunication, on your own (CCC 2272).
 Not even the Pope, himself, can give you permission to commit sin.
 If you, have received one of these vaccines, whether it was COVID-19 or some other vaccine as a child or adult when you were in a state of spiritual ignorance, remember that Christ’s Divine Mercy is unfathomable.
 Christ desires your enlightenment, conversion, and repentance because He loves you.
 If you choose to reject His love, what defense will you have to offer?

 If you have further questions on the topic and need advice about how to get further information on this topic, BOOK A CALL.